jasonvanwyk/web-scrapper/issues.md

 9. **Internationalization**: Consider different regional formats when handling numeric and date data.

 10. **Resource Management**: Use context managers for proper resource cleanup, especially for file operations.

+11. **Specialized Libraries**: Use specialized libraries for specific tasks rather than relying on general-purpose libraries with limited support.

+12. **Error Information Preservation**: Ensure error information is preserved throughout the processing pipeline for better debugging.

 For more detailed learnings, see the [General Learnings](docs/issues/general_learnings.md) document.